Fields' day: No. 3 Ohio State routs No. 2 Clemson 49-28 - WHIZ News

 The Buckeyes (7-0) head to the CFP title game for the first time since the inaugural playoff to face No. 1 Alabama on Jan.
 11 at Hard Rock Stadium in South Florida.
 Ohio State beat the Crimson Tide in the semifinals on the way to the 2014 national championship.

-“Now we’ve got an opportunity to win the whole thing, and then you’ve got an opportunity to write one of the best stories in college football history,” Ohio State coach Ryan Day said.
+Buckeyes coach Ryan Day called it a statement game for the program.

+“This performance by this team I hope will go down in Ohio State history as a landmark victory,” Day said.
+“There were a lot of tough days this year.”

-In a matchup of quarterback prodigies from Georgia, Fields might have given the Jacksonville Jaguars something to think about what do to with that first pick in the NFL draft.
-Lawrence is the presumptive No. 1, but Fields outplayed him on this night, going 22 for 28 for 385 yards.
-He set a Sugar Bowl record for TD passes and did it playing more than half the game after taking a vicious shot the side that forced him to miss a play and spend time in the medical tent.
+In a matchup of quarterback prodigies from Georgia, Fields might have given the Jacksonville Jaguars something to think about with that first pick in the NFL draft.
+Lawrence is the presumptive No. 1, but Fields outplayed him on this night, going 22 of 28 for 385 yards.
+He set a Sugar Bowl record for TD passes and did it playing more than half the game after taking a vicious shot to the side that forced him to miss a play and spend time in the medical tent.

+“We were confident and prepared,” he said. ”This was just one of those nights.”

+Lawrence’s final pass was intercepted, but Clemson (10-2) went 34-2 in his starts and won a national title when he was a freshman.

-The third meeting between Clemson and Ohio State in the playoff, and fourth bowl matchup since the 2013 season, was a game the Buckeyes had been pointing toward ever since a 29-23 loss to Tigers in the Fiesta Bowl last year.
+The third meeting between Clemson and Ohio State in the playoff, and fourth bowl matchup since the 2013 season — all Clemson wins — was a game the Buckeyes had been pointing toward ever since that 29-23 loss in the Fiesta Bowl last year.

-That score was everywhere the Buckeyes turned in the Woody Hayes Athletic Center in Columbus this year.
+That score was everywhere the Buckeyes turned in the Woody Hayes Athletic Center in Columbus the past year.

 A chance for revenge was nearly derailed when the Big Ten canceled fall football in August because of the pandemic.
 An abbreviated Big Ten season caused more headaches, with the Buckeyes having three games canceled because of COVID-19 issues, including their own outbreak.